Taiwan’s leader has stated that the island will not submit to China.

 Under Chinese President Xi Jinping, who cut off official communication with Taipei after Tsai’s victory five years ago and increased economic, diplomatic, and military pressure, tensions have reached their greatest level in decades.

-Another flare-up has occurred, with a considerable increase in Chinese fighter jet and nuclear-capable bomber flights within Taiwan’s air defense identification zone (ADIZ).
+The most recent escalation has been a rise of Chinese fighter jets and nuclear-capable bombers flying into Taiwan’s air defense identification zone (ADIZ).

-In the days leading up to China’s own National Day on October 1st, Beijing launched 150 sorties into the zone, a new high.
+In the days leading up to China’s own National Day on October 1st, 150 sorties were launched into the zone, a new high.

+Taking Taiwan is a primary ambition of Xi’s presidency, which he is expected to extend for a third term in 2022.

 “The complete reunification of our country will be and can be realized,” he said in an address on Saturday.

-He stated that he supports “peaceful reunification,” although Xi’s remarks follow months of escalating military threats, including a recent uptick in air incursions.
+He stated that he supports “peaceful reunification,” but his remarks come after months of heightened military threats, including a recent spike in air incursions and widely publicized military maneuvers simulating an invasion of Taiwan.

 There were a total of 380 sorties last year, which was a new high.
 This year, there have already been over 600.